roberto314/Rancho-RT1000-SCSI-8-Bit/README.md

 The ASPI Driver from the Rancho (RTASPI10.SYS) works with the Corel BIOS and vice versa, BUT they need the correct CHS Values!

-The ASPI Driver from the Corel (ASPILS_D.SYS) works with a V20 CPU, with a 8088 here is a Division Overflow (even with Math Copro 8087).
+The ASPI Driver from the Corel (ASPILS_D.SYS) works with a V20 CPU, with a 8088 there is a Division Overflow (even with Math Copro 8087).

 Heads and Sectors working with original RT1000 BIOS (v8.20):